How to Apply

 - Application fees can be paid via cash, personal check, money order in person at the leasing office.
 An online portal option is available for e-Check (no fee) and credit/debit card (fee charged by AppFolio).
 Once an offer is accepted the leasing office will confirm back via email and send a portal activation link from AppFolio.

-- Group applicants must have at least one member of their group view the apartment
+- Group applicants must have at least one member of their group view the apartment either in-person or virtually

 - If a group of applicants is offered a unit after an open house, it is based upon the understanding that the group has seen the unit and is ready to move forward and make a decision.
 Our leasing department cannot “hold” an apartment to schedule additional showings for the group once an offer has been made.